 ZMS The Academy, 2228 East Cesar E Chavez Avenue, Los Angeles, California 90033, is a private institution that is approved to operate by the California Bureau for Private Postsecondary Education.
-Approval to operate means the institution is compliance with the minimum standards contained in the California Private Postsecondary Education Act of 2009 (as amended) and Division 7.5 of Title 5 of the California Code of Regulations.
+Approval to operate means compliance with state standards as set forth in the CEC and 5, CCR.
+An institution may not imply that the Bureau endorses programs or that Bureau approval means the institution exceeds minimum state standards.